Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 And there's been a real guy indicted in the process crime, not even for something that the investigation was about.

-I just find it's uh highly suspect that of all the things that we know to be inaccurate out there, the only ones you care about, those that affect you.
+I just find it's highly suspect that of all the things that we know to be inaccurate out there, the only ones you care about, those that affect you.

 It's always about them.

-It's it's always about Clinton.
+It's always about Clinton.

-The administration took an admission and a mandate from the Supreme Court and turned it into a powerful political statement.
+Administration took an admission and a mandate from the Supreme Court and turned it into a powerful political statement.

-That's some clever jujitsu there.
+That's some clever jiu-jitsu there.

-Okay, now we've got these guys, we want to put them on trial.
+We want to put them on trial.

 We need tough military tribunals to do that and to push the Congress to do that.

-Is this it just continues to boggle my mind?
+It just continues to boggle my mind.

-They've been caught at this, and yet they continue to do it.
+They've been caught at this and yet they continue to do it.

-It shows their their arrogance, maybe they don't even know it.
+Maybe they don't even know it.

 But where does this come from?

-It has to be they're sitting around together after work at the bar, what have you, and they're talking about it, and somebody comes up with a word that they all like, and since they're all on the same team, bam, that becomes what everybody says.
+It has to be they're sitting around together after work at the bar, what have you, and they're talking about it.

 So there were more examples than this.